zahiruliman/segakAI/README.md

    SUPABASE_SERVICE_ROLE_KEY=your_supabase_service_role_key
    ```

-4. Set up the Supabase database (choose one method):
+4. Initialize the Supabase database

-   **Method 1: One-Shot Initialization (Recommended)**
    ```bash
    npm run init-db
    ```
    This script will automatically create all necessary tables, functions, and initial data.

-   **Method 2: Manual Setup**
-   Run the SQL in `lib/supabase-schema.sql` in your Supabase SQL editor to create the necessary tables and functions.

 5. Run the development server
    ```bash